ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 Ludwig supports grayscale and color images, image type is automatically inferred.
 During preprocessing raw image files are transformed into numpy ndarrays and saved in the hdf5 format.
 Images should have the same size.
-If they have different sizes they can be converted to the same size which should be set in feature preprocessing parameters.
+If they have different sizes they can be converted to the same size which should be set in the feature preprocessing parameters.

 - `in_memory` (default: `true`): defines whether image dataset will reside in memory during the training process or will be dynamically fetched from disk (useful for large datasets).
 In the latter case a training batch of input images will be fetched from disk each training iteration.
+- `resize_method` (default: `crop_or_pad`): available options: `crop_or_pad` - crops larger images to the desired size or pads smalled images using edge padding; `interpolate` - uses interpolation.
 - `height` (default: null): image height in pixels, must be set if resizing is required
 - `width` (default: null): image width in pixels, must be set if resizing is required
-- `resize_method` (default: `crop_or_pad`): available options: `crop_or_pad` - crops larger images to the desired size or pads smalled images using edge padding; `interpolate` - uses interpolation.

 ### Image Input Features and Encoders

 Input image feature do not use encoders.
 They are transformed into a float valued tensor of size `N x H x W x C` (where `N` is the size of the dataset and `H x W` is a specific resizing of the image that can be set, and `C` is the number of channels) and added to HDF5 with a key that reflects the name of column in the CSV.
 The column name is added to the JSON file, with an associated dictionary containing preprocessing information about the sizes of the resizing.

+#### Convolutional Stack Encoder

+#### ResNet Encoder

 ### Image Output Features and Decoders